stemoore09/Power-BI/README.md

 # Power-BI
-Power BI Project where I imported a dataset then visualized the data answering the following business questions:
+Power BI Project where I imported a dataset, cleaned and transformed the data, then visualized the results answering the following business questions:

 Which month and year had the most profit?